open-dis/open-dis-javascript/README.md

 ## Examples

-Example code for sending and receiving DIS packets with Node.js can be found here: https://github.com/keckxde/node-disnetworkclient
+Example code using this library for sending and receiving DIS packets with Node.js can be found here: https://github.com/keckxde/node-disnetworkclient